Brand Style Guide Table of Contents

 2. Useless iterations and meetings on designs that will never work.

-3. Longer turnaround on project causing the loss of new business opportunities.
+3. Longer turnaround on the project is causing the loss of new business opportunities.

 How a brand style guide avoids these issues: